mnylc/mnylc.github.io/_posts/jobs/2018-03-01-ASSISTANT-LIBRARIAN-PART-TIME--NEW-YORK-SCHOOL-OF-INTERIOR-DESIGN.markdown

 •        Former teaching or library instruction experience highly desirable.
 •        A commitment to user-oriented library services.
 •        General knowledge of art, architecture, and design research resources preferred.

-Working conditions:
+#### Working conditions

-·         Required to cover evening and/or weekend hours during the academic school year.
++ Required to cover evening and/or weekend hours during the academic school year.

-·         Ability to perform physical activities associated with library collections.
++ Ability to perform physical activities associated with library collections.

 ### Compensation###